th-nuernberg/usermgmt/README.md

 run_slurm_remote = true
 # Port to be used when connecting via ssh to any node
 ssh_port = 22
+# If true, the application will try to authenticate via a ssh agent before the simple password authentication
+ssh_agent = false
 ```

 The values for `student_default_qos`, `staff_default_qos`, `student_qos`, and `staff_qos` will be used when `--default-qos` and `--qos` are not explicitely set.